What Your Report Looks Like

 “Natural gas forced-air furnace, manufacture date 2003.
 Unit is operating at time of inspection.
 Typical service life for this equipment is 15–20 years.”

-— Inspector’s Report
+— Inspector’s Report, p.
+22

 Recommendation